-SatSun schedule

-Defined in the same was as the MTWTF schedule (see above), except that it applies to Saturdays and Sundays only.
+SatSun schedule Defined in the same was as the MTWTF schedule (see above), except that it applies to Saturdays and Sundays only.

 Exiting the Setting Screen automatically saves any changes to an internal non-volatile memory.
-These will be the settings used when FM06TX is powered next time.
+These will be the settings used when FMO6TX is powered next time.

-Important note: Unless a CR2032 clock backup battery is installed, current clock is lost when the device is powered off (or if there is any loss of power supply), but any saved Daily or Weekend schedules aren't.
+Important note: Current clock is lost when the device is powered off (or if there is any loss of power supply), but any saved Daily or Weekend schedules aren't.
 This means when the unit is powered up again (with an incorrect clock setting), the schedules will appear to be random!
-Do not use schedules if some form of UPS doesn't protect your device from power outages.
+Do not use schedules if some form of UPS doesn't protect your device.

 All keyboard buttons auto-repeat if held pressed.
-This is useful mostly for the [\spadesuit] or [\blacklozenge] buttons so you can quickly locate a different value.
+This is useful mostly for the $[\uparrow]$ or $[\,\downarrow]$ buttons so you can quickly locate a different value.
 While selecting from any list in a menu, if you keep the button continuously pressed, the speed will increase from normal to faster.
-If while searching in faster speed you happen to go beyond the selection you want, you can use the opposite direction ($[\uparrow]$ / $[\downarrow]$) button from the one you were using to go back, either continuously or one at a time.
+If while searching in faster speed you happen to go beyond the selection you want, you can use the opposite direction $([\uparrow]/[\,\downarrow])$ button from the one you were using to go back, either continuously or one at a time.